git - Fast Version Control System

 Installing git from source is so simple that the author of this article never checked for the availability of binary packages - until he was to write these lines.

 You can obtain binary packages for all major operating systems (Linux, Mac OS, Windows) as well as the source code from git's homepage.

 The following should be a reasonable starting point for your personal git configuration.
 In order that it applies to all your git repositories, you should put these lines into the file $HOME/.gitconfig on all hosts where you are using git:

 [user] name = Reiner Zufall email = Reiner.Zufall@dubious.domain.org [color] branch = true diff = true status = true [merge] conflictstyle = diff3

 Your name and email address are recorded in any newly created commit.
 Thus, they should not be that arbitrary and dubious.
 Apart from setting your name and email address, these lines enable color in the output of certain git commands and specify the style in which conflicted hunks are written out to working tree files upon merge.

-In order to enable bash's command line completion for git commands and subcommands, you shoud unzip this file and save it in your home directory in $HOME/.bash_completions_git.sh and add the following lines to your $HOME/.bashrc:
+It is possible to enable bash's command line completion for git.
+In order to do so, you can unzip this file, save it in your home directory in $HOME/.bash_git_completions.sh and add the following lines to your $HOME/.bashrc:

 Again, you should do this on all machines, where you are using git.
-The above file was written by Shawn O. Pearce.
-After downloading and unpacking the latest source tar ball from git's home page you can also find it (or rather a more recent version of it) in the directory contrib/completion/.
-In this file a Shell function __git_ps1() is defined, which you can use to display the currently checked out branch in your prompt.
-Enable this very nice feature by adding the line
+The above files were written by Shawn O. Pearce.
+After downloading and unpacking the latest source tar ball from git's home page you can also find them (or rather a more recent version) in the directory contrib/completion/.

 Cloning Repositories / Pulling Changes to SuperMUC